 500 word CV

-Jonas’ ensembles have won some of the most prestigious international choral prizes, including the World Choral Championship in Tokyo (2019), the Grand Prix at the Rimini International Choral Competition (2018), the European Broadcasting Union’s competition Let the Peoples Sing in Barcelona (2019), and the World Choral Cup in Barcelona (2022).
-In 2023 and again in 2025, he brought home multiple gold medals at the European Choir Games, Europe’s biggest choral competition.
-These achievements underline his ability to combine technical excellence with imaginative programming, leading ensembles that inspire both audiences and singers.
-Both his ensembles choirs are now ranked in the top 10 on INTERKULTUR’s official top 1000 list of choirs from all around the world – with Youth Choir Aarhus U as #2 and Academic Choir Aarhus as #8.
+Under his direction, Academic Choir Aarhus and Youth Choir Aarhus U have received numerous major international awards.
+These include the World Choral Championship in Tokyo (2019), the Grand Prix at the Rimini International Choral Competition (2018), the European Broadcasting Union’s Let the Peoples Sing competition in Barcelona (2019), the World Choral Cup in Barcelona (2022), and multiple gold medals at the European Choir Games in 2023 and 2025.
+Both ensembles have been ranked among the top ten choirs worldwide in INTERKULTUR’s World Rankings, with Youth Choir Aarhus U reaching No. 2 and Academic Choir Aarhus No. 8.

 200 word CV